jmtritch/jmtritch.github.io/eda/tz_stdnt_tchr_bks/index.md

-# Is there a relationship between average Tanzanian school performance on the Form IV National Exams and student access to textbooks and teachers?
+# Is there a relationship between Tanzanian school performance on the Form IV National Exams and student access to textbooks and teachers?

 The Tanzanian Government has a variety of education, health and agriculture datasets available at their [Basic Statistics Portal](http://http://opendata.go.tz/).
 Of interest for this exploratory data analysis are four datasets, namely: